 Lily of the Valley (Convallaria majalis)

-Lily of the valley, Convallaria majalis /Pronunciation:ˌkon-va-lair'ee-uh
+Lily of the valley, (Convallaria majalis)(kon-va-lair'ee-uh mahalis)

 Pests/Diseases: These plants are generally quite healthy and vigorous.
 Fungal leaf spotting may occur but is usually minor.
 Remove any affected foliage and destroy.
 Occasionally weevils will feed on the leaves, making small notches along the edges, but damage is usually insignificant.

-Dividing/Transplanting: Lily-of-the-Valley is easily divided when dormant in spring or fall.
+Propogation/Transplanting: Lily-of-the-Valley is easily divided when dormant in spring or fall.
 Dig up the small rhizomes (called pips), gently separate, and replant 4 in apart; plants will fill in quite quickly.
 Water well after transplanting.

-The name "lily of the valley" is used in some English translations of the Bible in Song of Songs 2:1, but the Hebrew phrase "shoshannat-ha-amaqim" in the original text (literally "lily of the valleys") does not refer to this plant.
-It is possible, though, that the biblical phrase may have had something to do with the origin or development of the modern plant-name.
+Convallaria majalis is used as a food plant by the larvae of some Lepidoptera species including the grey chi.
+Its scientific name, majalis, means "of or belonging to May".
+Old astrological books place the plant under the dominion of Mercury, since Maia, the daughter of Atlas, was the mother of Mercury.
+In the "language of flowers", lily of the valley signifies the return of happiness.
+Legend tells of the affection of a lily of the valley for a nightingale that did not come back to the woods until the flower bloomed in May.
 It is also known as Our Lady's tears or Mary's tears from Christian legends that it sprang from the weeping of the Virgin Mary during the crucifixion of Jesus.
 Other etiologies have its coming into being from Eve's tears after she was driven with Adam from the Garden of Eden or from the blood shed by Saint Leonard of Noblac during his battles with a dragon.
 Lily of the Valley is a symbol of humility in religious painting, considered the sign of Christ's second coming.
 The power of men to envision a better world was also attributed to the lily of the valley.

 At the beginning of the 20th century, it became tradition in France to sell lily of the valley on international labor day, 1 May (also called La Fête du Muguet (Lily of the Valley Day) by labor organizations and private persons without paying sales tax (on that day only) as a symbol of spring.
 The Norwegian municipality Lunner has a lily of the valley on its coat-of-arms.
 Lily of the valley was the floral emblem of Yugoslavia, and it also became the national flower of Finland in 1967.